-We acknowledge that sometimes you do just show up (or—hallelujah—a prospect calls you out of the blue) and you haven't done any preparation for the sales call.
+We acknowledge that sometimes you can't prepare for a sales call or—hallelujah—a prospect calls you out of the blue.
 It's reasonable to suggest that, on occasion, sales calls are appropriately deemed 'exploratory discussions'; the kind of discussion in which we just talk and 'see where it goes.'

 Take this approach in most sales situations, however, and you'll lose more than your share of sales that you should have won.
 Interestingly, whether you have a two-thousand- or two-million-dollar price point, to increase your odds of winning new customers, you still need to do the same basic planning and know the same essential information before your sales calls.

 Here are six sales call planning questions you can answer for yourself before every sales call that will help prepare you for success:

 - What is the prospect's current situation?
 Ask this question to give yourself the lay of the land.
 Often your goals for the customer, the value your products or services can offer the customer, and your action planning for the rest of the sales call come out of your detailed knowledge of the prospect's situation.

 If you find that you don't know enough about the situation yet, ask yourself what research you can do before meeting with the prospect so you can 1) move quickly through tactical situational discovery that can become tedious or bore a prospect, and 2) demonstrate to them that you are the type of professional that does his homework and goes the extra mile to make sure the prospect gets the most value out of each contact with you.

 - What are my goals for this customer or prospect?
 Different goals for your customers will make for very different sales conversations.
 Questions you can ask yourself will include:

 - Is this the 'discovery' meeting where we get to know each other and build rapport while learning how I might be able to help them?

 - Am I reviewing the results from the previous year with a customer and this is the meeting where I 'resell' my value so the customer stays loyal?